 Audit Committee.
 The Board has a standing Audit Committee that is composed of 100% of the Independent Trustees of the Trust.
 The Audit Committee operates under a written charter approved by the Board.
-The principal responsibilities of the Audit Committee include: recommending which firm to engage as the Fund's independent registered public accounting firm and whether to terminate this relationship; reviewing the independent registered public accounting firm's compensation, the proposed scope and terms of its engagement, and the firm's independence; pre-approving audit and non-audit services provided by the Funds' independent registered public accounting firm to the Trust and certain other affiliated entities; serving as a channel of communication between the independent registered public accounting firm and the Trustees; reviewing the results of each external audit, including any qualifications in the independent registered public accounting firm's opinion, any related management letter, management's responses to recommendations made by the independent registered public accounting firm in connection with the audit, reports submitted to the Committee by the internal auditing department of the Trust's Administrator (as defined below) that are material to the Trust as a whole, if any, and management's responses to any such reports; reviewing the Funds' audited financial statements and considering any significant disputes between the Trust's management and the independent registered public accounting firm that arose in connection with the preparation of those financial statements; considering, in consultation with the independent registered public accounting firm and the Trust's senior internal accounting executive, if any, the independent registered public accounting firms' report on the adequacy of the Trust's internal financial controls; reviewing, in consultation with the Funds' independent registered public accounting firm, major changes regarding auditing and accounting principles and practices to be followed when preparing the Funds' financial statements; and other audit related matters.
-All of the Independent Trustees currently serve as members of the Audit Committee.
-The Audit Committee also acts as the Trust's qualified legal compliance committee.
-The Audit Committee held 2 meetings during the fiscal year ended June 30, 2021.
+The principal responsibilities of the Audit Committee include: recommending which firm to engage as the Fund's independent registered public accounting firm and whether to terminate this relationship; reviewing the independent registered public accounting firm and whether to terminate this relationship; reviewing the independent registered public accounting firm to the Trust and certain other affiliated entities; serving as a channel of communication between the independent registered public accounting firm and the Trustees; reviewing the results of each external audit, including any qualifications in the independent registered public accounting firm's opinion, any related management letter, management's responses to recommendations made by the independent registered public accounting firm in connection with the audit, reports submitted to the Committee by the internal auditing department of the Trust's Administrator (as defined below) that are material to the Trust as a whole, if any, and management's responses to any such reports; reviewing the Funds' audited financial statements and considering any significant disputes between the Trust's management and the independent registered public accounting firm that arose in connection with the preparation of those financial statements; considering, in consultation with the independent registered public accounting firms and the Trust's senior internal accounting executive, if any, the independent registered public accounting firms and the Trust's internal financial controls; reviewing, in consultation with the Funds' independent registered public accounting firm, major changes regarding auditing and accounting principles and practices to be followed when preparing the Funds' financial statements; and other audit related matters.
+All of the Independent Trustees currently

 Nominating Committee.
 The Board has a standing Nominating Committee that is composed of 100% of the Independent Trustees of the Trust.
 The Nominating Committee operates under a written charter approved by the Board.
 The principal responsibility of the Nominating Committee is to consider, recommend and nominate candidates to fill vacancies on the Trust's Board, if any.
 The Nominating Committee generally will not consider nominees recommended by shareholders.
 All of the Independent Trustees currently serve as members of the Nominating Committee.
-The Nominating Committee held no meetings during the fiscal year ended June 30, 2021.
+The Nominating Committee held no meetings during the fiscal year ended June 30, 2023.

 Valuation Committee.
 The Board also has established a Valuation Committee that may be comprised of representatives from the Adviser, representatives from the Administrator (as defined below), counsel to the Funds, and/or members of the Board.
 The Valuation Committee operates under procedures approved by the Board.
 The Valuation Committee is responsible for the valuation and revaluation of any portfolio investments for which market quotations or prices are not readily available.
-The members of the Valuation Committee are William Rhind and two representatives from the Adviser: Benoit Autier and Jeff Klearman.
-The Valuation Committee held no meetings during the fiscal year ended June 30, 2021.
+The members of the Valuation Committee are William Rhind and two representatives from the Adviser: Benoît Autier and Jeff Klearman.
+The Valuation Committee held no meetings during the fiscal year ended June 30, 2023.